sanchitvk/EmployeeDataSystem/README.md

 Developed Java based system that facilitates the efficient management of employee data .
 Using MySQL and JDBC, this project offers feature to perform Create, Read, Update, and Delete (CRUD) operations on employee records.

-Node: You need Apache Netbeans IDE, JDK and my-sql-connector-java  to run this project.
+Note: You need Apache Netbeans IDE, JDK and my-sql-connector-java  to run this project.

 ![image](https://github.com/sanchitvk/EmployeeDataSystem/assets/93706461/782deded-5aea-41a9-bb53-41536ab809df)